kubernetes-sigs/gateway-api/geps/gep-4488/index.md

    - Restrictive validation would break legitimate external integrations
    - Security focus should be on network-level controls, not resource-level validation
    - No initial support for wildcard FQDNs to limit attack surface and the need for Dynamic Forward Proxy support from implementations
+     - Future proposals to add this functionality should include a comprehensive DNS trust specification and threat model.
    - Implementations may also be able to implement data-plane/proxy-level protections for common attack vectors
    - NOTE: This may be a decision we revisit in the future based on user feedback